We will launch the application for volunteers for the next Manchester Day in early 2019, please check back here for details.

 You’ll then get chance to be part of the parade itself, acting as an info point for participants, distributing water and sunscreen, or even carrying banners, flags and props.
 Or assist our Stage Managers in helping to bring the city centre squares alive with performances, decorations and installations.

 After the parade, you’ll guide participants back to WoW, collecting parade accessories and costumes, and props and working with the creative team to organise our storage space.

 You will receive a briefing prior to the event details of which are to be confirmed

 You can also get involved in the lead up to the event:

 Creative support leading up to the event – May and June

-The WoW workshop is the creative community hub designed especially for Manchester Day – it opens in the months leading up to the day.
-WoW is where artists and participants work on their creations, costumes and movement.
-Mas (Masquerade) camps are also held at WoW over 2 weekends leading up to the event, and serve as a chance to make final preparations for the big day in a lively creative and collaborative atmosphere.
+The WoW workshop is the creative community hub designed especially for Manchester Day, where artists and participants work on their creations, costumes and movement.
+WoW Weekends are held at the workshop over 2 weekends leading up to the event, and serve as a chance to make preparations for the big day in a lively creative and collaborative atmosphere.